adeaver/grammargrove/README.md

 - [X] spooler
 - [X] user_ids should be UUIDs
 - [X] spooler cron
-- [ ] style pages
-- [ ] management command to apply hsk labels to grammar rules and words
-- [ ] populate grammarrules.csv

 #### Allow users to add words to their list
 - [X] management command to add vocabulary from CEDICT.txt
 - [X] search endpoint that allows for hanzi or pinyin
 - [X] endpoint to add words to user list
-- [ ] Page to display vocabulary and search within vocabulary
-- [ ] Add notes to user vocabulary

 #### Quiz page
 - [X] render quiz page
 - [X] frontend component display question
 - [X] endpoint to submit answer
-- [ ] handle case in which a user has nothing to quiz
-- [ ] add grammar rules to quiz page

 Types of questions for words: accents from Hanzi, definitions from Hanzi, hanzi from English